Splash into better hearing with our waterproof** solutions!

 How to choose the best hearing aid for you

-As you begin the process of obtaining hearing aids, you’re likely going to encounter an entirely new vocabulary of hearing health terms.
-As you discuss your care, your hearing care provider might be describing new and unfamiliar acronyms, technology, styles of hearing aids and payment options.
-It can make the process of obtaining a hearing aid daunting, but it doesn’t have to be.
-Below, you’ll find a thorough guide to help you make an informed decision as to what type of hearing aid best suits your needs and supports your hearing health.
+As you start the process of buying hearing aids, you’re going to learn an entirely new vocabulary of hearing health terms.
+As you discuss your options, your hearing care provider might refer to new and unfamiliar acronyms, technology, styles of hearing aids and payment options.
+It can make the experience feel a bit daunting, but it doesn’t have to be.
+Below, you’ll find a guide to help you make an informed decision about what type of hearing aid suits your needs and supports your hearing health.

 Dr. Tom Tedeschi